The impact of static distortion waves on superlubricity: Introduction

-In organic/metal interface systems there exists a complex relationship between the chemical compositions of the molecules and the substrate, the interplay of molecule-substrate and molecule-molecule interactions, the structure of the interface, and ultimately the frictional properties.
-A comprehensive understanding of this relationship is required to infer design principles for ultra-low friction.
-Recently it was demonstrated that the superlubric state of an incommensurate configuration of a graphene flake on graphite breaks down because the forces that act on the individual atoms lead to a rearrangement of the interface structure into a commensurate one.\cite{PhysRevE.81.046105} Moreover, the impact of the sliding speed, sliding direction, temperature, and normal force has been studied for the same system.\cite{PhysRevLett.100.046102} However, both studies concentrated on a system consisting purely of carbon atoms and employed classical force field potentials.
-In fact, most theoretical works on nanoscale friction have focused on idealised systems and small unit cells,\cite{wang2012theoretical} which are too small to capture mesoscale phenomena such as static distortion waves, or have used classical force field methods,\cite{samadashvili2013atomistic, falk2010molecular} which do not account for quantum mechanical effects at the interface, such as charge transfer or the formation or breaking of bonds.
-We overcome these limitations by using state-of-the-art density functional theory (DFT) computations in conjunction with a machine-learned interatomic potential (MLIP) to determine energies and forces at sliding interfaces.
-Thereby we consider organic/metal interface systems that contain thousands to tens of thousands of atoms.
+Earlier studies have demonstrated a breakdown of the superlubric state of an incommensurate configuration of a graphene flake on graphite as a result of a rearrangement into a commensurate structure.\cite{PhysRevE.81.046105} Moreover, the impact of the sliding speed, sliding direction, temperature, and normal force has been studied for the same system.\cite{PhysRevLett.100.046102} However, both studies concentrated on a system consisting purely of carbon atoms and employed classical force field potentials.
+In fact, many theoretical works on nanoscale friction have focused on idealized systems and small unit cells,\cite{wang2012theoretical} which are too small to capture mesoscale phenomena such as static distortion waves.
+Conversely, investigations of larger or more complex systems have largely used classical force field methods,\cite{samadashvili2013atomistic, falk2010molecular} which do not account for quantum mechanical effects at the interface, such as interfacical charge transfer or hybridization.\cite{hofmann2021first, maurer2019advances} These quantum mechanical effects impact the balance of interactions at the interface that, for instance, governs whether a commensurate or incommensurate structure forms.\cite{hooks2001epitaxy, mannsfeld2005understanding} Therefore, structure determination necessitates first principles electronic structure methods, such as density functional theory (DFT).
+Consequently, the determination for energies and forces required to calculate friction should be done using the same level of theory.
+Due to their computational cost, first principles methods can describe continuous interface structures only by using periodic boundary conditions with small unit cells (containing only one or at most a few molecules) which, in practice, restricts these methods to commensurate structures.
+Conversely, static distortion waves exhibit periodicities that stretch across large unit cells containing hundreds of molecules.\cite{forker2017classification, meissner2016flexible} This large system size renders first principles computation for incommensurate interfaces intractable.
+We overcome these limitations by developing a machine-learned interatomic potential (MLIP) for pseudo-incommensurate organic/metal interface systems (containing hundreds of molecules per unit cell).
+This MLIP is trained on state-of-the-art DFT computations allowing us to account for quantum mechanical effects in systems that contain thousands to tens of thousands of atoms.
 By considering interfaces of this scale we push the boundaries of first principles studies on nanoscale friction to the previously inaccessible mesoscale.
-We demonstrate that is necessary to account for structural effects such as incommensurability and static distortion waves that govern friction.